seraficaj/Bootstrap_Basics/README.md

 When you look for Bootstrap Themes, make sure it is compatible with the version of Bootstrap you are using!
 As of writing, most themes are for Bootstrap V. 4!

 One such site is Creative Tim: https://creative-tim.com

+BootStrap Made has several themes for Bootstrap 5: https://bootstrapmade.com/bootstrap-5-templates/

+Pick a Bootstrap Theme and overlay it on your page!

 ## Follow Up